finos/FDC3/docs/agent-bridging/spec.md

 ### Handling Malformed Messages

 It is the Bridge responsibility to validate the all messages that flow to and from Desktop Agents.
-When a Desktop Agent Request is malformed the bridge MUST send a `BridgingError.MalformedMessage` to the sender.
-For a Desktop Agent Response, the bridge should send a `BridgingError.MalformedMessage` to both the sender and requestor Desktop Agents.
+When a request message is malformed the bridge MUST send a bridge error response message with  `BridgingError.MalformedMessage` to the sender.
+Where responses to requests from other agents are malformed, the bridge MUST send a bridge error response message with  `BridgingError.MalformedMessage` to the sender and record `BridgingError.MalformedMessage` as the error response from the responder that sent the malformed message.

 The Bridge holds the responsibility of validating all messages exchanged between Desktop Agents.
 In the case of a malformed Desktop Agent Request, the bridge is MUST dispatch a `BridgingError.MalformedMessage` to the sender.
 If the malformed message is a Desktop Agent Response, the bridge should transmit a `BridgingError.MalformedMessage` to both the sender and the requesting Desktop Agents.